csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 ## Even More Insights

-While `DOMContentLoaded` tells us when our `defer`red code finished running—which is great!—it doesn’t tell us how long it took to run.
+While `DOMContentLoaded` tells us when our `defer`red code finished running — which is great! — it doesn’t tell us how long it took to run.
 We might have a `DOMContentLoaded` at 5s, but did the code start running at 4.8s?
 2s?
 Who knows?!